FranPhobia/Bash-Script-for-Spotify-Downloader/README.md

 Default storage directory is currently ~/Music

-remove .sh and copy to /bin/ folder to call command from anywhere.
+remove .sh and copy to /bin/ folder to call command from anywhere as,
+$ sdl